Article

 This point can be easily overlooked but it is significant.
 Recall that one thing we want out of a response to the problem of unity is an account of the distinctive representational behavior of propositions.
 But since any answer to the special application question is logically consistent with any hypothesis whatsoever concerning the qualitative properties of propositions, any answer to the special application question is logically consistent with any hypothesis concerning the representational properties of propositions.
 Those who have been attempting to account for the representational properties of propositions merely by providing an account of what unifies the constituents of a proposition have been attempting the impossible.
 Thus, insofar as we want an account of certain qualitative properties of propositions, we should not be attempting to answer the special application question.

 Now one might respond that really what we want is an answer to both the special application question and the general application question.
-A general theory of propositions will tell us what it is for p to be the application of f to x and also tell us when the application of f to x exists.
+A general theory of propositions will tell us what it is for to be the application of to and also tell us when the application of to exists.
 This more general theory will hope to account for the representational properties in terms of its analysis of application rather than the modal profile it assigns to applications.
 But I think even this more nuanced approach embodies a mistake.
 I’ll make this argument again by drawing another analogy to the case of composition.

 Suppose that one started out accepting universalism about composition, according to which for any xs necessarily the xs compose something.
 What would one say to the special composition question?
 I’m inclined to think one should dismiss the question as having no answer at all.
 There is no relation that makes it the case that some things compose because all some things need to do to compose is exist.
 This is in fact the way Peter van Inwagen introduces universalism:

 It is impossible for one to bring it about, [according to the universalist], that something is such that the xs compose it, because, necessarily …, something is such that the xs compose it… .
-One can’t bring it about that the xs compose something because they already do; they do so “automatically.”
+One can’t bring it about that the s compose something because they already do; they do so “automatically.”
 (Van Inwagen 1990: 72)

 But we are in a similar situation with respect to propositions.
 Most authors grant that it is metaphysically necessary that whenever the property of being blue exists and the cup exists, the proposition that the cup is blue exists.
-In my preferred terminology, necessarily whenever f is a property and x is an individual, App(f,x) exists.
+In my preferred terminology, necessarily whenever is a property and is an individual, exists.
 There is nothing that one can do to bring it about that the application of a property to an object exists; it exists “automatically.”
 Hence just as the universalist has no need to answer the special composition question, no theorist has any need to answer the special application question, since all theorists are universalists about application.

 The search for some relation that “unifies” being prime and two into the proposition that two is prime is thus confused twice over.
 Since they form a proposition automatically, there is no such relation to be found.
 Moreover, since what we really want to know is why the proposition has certain qualitative features, the search for such a relation turns out to be completely irrelevant to what we really care about.

 Peter Hanks and Scott Soames’s views can be similarly formulated.33 According to Soames (roughly) the proposition that two is prime is the act of ascribing primehood to two.
 Since the proposition that two is prime can exist even if no one actually ascribes being prime to two, ascription is not the relation that unifies the constituents of a proposition.
-Rather there is some operation, the act of ascribing f to x, whose application to being prime and two, delivers the proposition that two is prime.
+Rather there is some operation, the act of ascribing to , whose application to being prime and two, delivers the proposition that two is prime.
 And this is just an answer to the general application question:

 Appearances to the contrary, many recent theories of propositions are thus better construed as answers to the general application question as opposed to the special application question.
 And once these theories are presented this way, it becomes clear that they are in competition with my own primitivist account.
 For instance, each of Speaks, Soames and King takes as primitive one or more notions that the minimal theory of application provides analyses of.
 Speaks makes use of instantiation; Soames makes use ascriptions and actions; and King makes use of facts.
 In this respect, the minimal theory of application recommends itself on the basis of its unifying power.
 The phenomena of aboutness and predication as they arise in the theory of properties, beliefs, actions and facts, on this view, are unified by the notion of application.35 This strikes me as a point in its favor.
 In the next section I will further develop this argument for my theory.